jjallaire/draftpod/src/components/guide/articles/cardpools.md

 <img src="/images/guide/update-cardpool.png" width="100%" />
 </p>

-As mentioned above, you aren't required to use Decked Builder when creating your cardpool database.
-Rather than uploading a Decked Builder collection file you can also upload a any CSV file that has _id_ (Multiverse ID) and _quantity_ fields (one record per card in your cardpool).
+As mentioned above, you aren't required to use Decked Builder or Deckbox when creating your cardpool database.
+Any CSV file that has _id_ (Multiverse ID) and _quantity_ fields (one record per card in your cardpool) can be imported into Draftpod.

 ### Storing Cardpools